sheltermanager/asm3/doc/manual/options.rst

 codes.
 For example, the format NNN:21:T will produce 001:21:D for the first dog of the year.

+There is also an option on this screen to set codes for animal control incidents, with a limited subset of these values (YYYY, MM, DD, XXX, OOO, UUUU).

 * Manually enter codes (do not generate): This option tells ASM that you don't want it to generate any codes.
 A code field will appear on the add animal screen and apart from enforcing that codes are unique, ASM will do nothing